forwardadvance/angular_unit_testing_controller_testing/README.md

 *If you know about factories, you might want to make a simple pirate factory.
 Otherwise, just leave it as app.pirate.*

-Make a simple front end for it with buttons that will let you navigate. use BDD to verify that the pirate does in fact move around.
+Make a simple front end for it with buttons that will let you navigate.
+Use BDD to verify that the pirate does, in fact, move around.